taneltorn/setoalt/README.md

 ## Running app on server
 The following lists minimum instructions for running the application on a server.

-It's fair to state that the whole setup (using Nginx, default configuration in the example files etc.) is somewhat opinionated - it's just one way how to do it.
+It's fair to state that the whole setup (using Nginx, provided configuration examples etc.) is somewhat opinionated - it's just one way how to do it.
 I got it working as such, but I must say I have fairly little experience when it comes to systems administration.
 So, feel free to change the configuration and the setup logic that follows.

 Make sure you have **Docker** and **Docker Compose** (2.17.0+) installed: